 - a deep cavity or filling

-- other serious injury to the tooth
+- other serious injuries to the tooth

 Problems from infected or inflamed pulp

 The infection or inflammation in the pulp can spread to the tissues around the root of the tooth.
-This can cause pain and swelling, but even if there is no pain, bacteria from the infection can damage the bone that holds the tooth in you jaw.
+This can cause pain and swelling, but even if there is no pain, bacteria from the infection can damage the bone that holds the tooth in your jaw.
 Without a root canal, the infection and damage will continue and your tooth most likely will need to be removed.

 Removing but not replacing a tooth can create problems